JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Observations

-We multiply the optical spectra by a smooth function to match photometry and dust effects and deredden for both the Galactic extinction ($E(B-V)=0.028$ mag) and the host extinction inferred with \texttt{BayeSN}.
+We rescale the optical spectra to match photometry using a low-order spline function (``spectral mangling'').
+We correct for Galactic extinction using the F19 model from \citet{Fitzpatrick2019} with $R_V = 3.1$ and $E(B-V)=0.028$\,mag, and for host extinction using the parameters inferred from \texttt{BayeSN}.
 In \autoref{sec:opt_ni} we also utilize a Magellan/Baade optical spectrum of SN\,2022xkq from \cite{Pearson2024} taken on 5~March~2023 at a similar phase to the \textit{JWST} observation.
 This spectrum is also calibrated to photometry and dereddened for the extinction given by \cite{Pearson2024}.